ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

 Scope
 +++++

 This Vivarium modeling strategy is intended to simulate TBL cancer incidence/morbidity as well as mortality so that it reflects the estimates and assumptions of GBD.
-Additionally, this cause model intends to allow for the differentiation of preclinical screen-detectable (asymptomatic) phase of TBL cancer and the clinical (symptomatic) phase of TBL lung cancer.
-Additionally, this cause model will allow for the differentiation of indolent lung cancers from other lung cancers.
+This cause model intends to allow for the differentiation of preclinical screen-detectable (asymptomatic) phase of TBL cancer and the clinical (symptomatic) phase of TBL lung cancer as well as allow for the differentiation of indolent lung cancers from other lung cancers.
+This cause model intends to use cancer forecast data from 2020-2040 in tandem with the :ref:`Lung cancer screening concept model <lung_cancer_cancer_concept_model>`.
+This cause model document should not be used in other concept models without careful review and appropriate edits.

 Assumptions and Limitations
 +++++++++++++++++++++++++++